GabeStah/gremlin-chaos-monkey/advanced-tips/index.md

 Chaos Monkey requires MySQL 5.6/5.7 to run, so make sure you install it on your local system if necessary.

-!!!
-Warning
+> warning "Warning"
-    Chaos Monkey is currently *incompatible* with MySQL version 8.0 or higher due to the removal of a value that Chaos Monkey binary tries to reference.
+> Chaos Monkey is currently *incompatible* with MySQL version 8.0 or higher due to the removal of a value that Chaos Monkey binary tries to reference.

 1. Download the latest `mysql-apt.deb` file from the [official website](https://dev.mysql.com/downloads/repo/apt/), which we'll use to install MySQL